New Disk Group Compatibility Attributes

 Diskgroup altered.

-mode improves the performance of rebalance operations in a RAC environment as it elimitates the need for lock and unlock extent map messaging that occurs between ASM instances.
-Once the rebalance operation is complete, the disk group should be dismounted then mounted in NORMAL
+Using RESTRICTED mode improves the performance of rebalance operations in a RAC environment as it elimitates the need for lock and unlock extent map messaging that occurs between ASM instances.
+Once the rebalance operation is complete, the disk group should be dismounted then mounted in NORMAL mode (the default).

 ALTER DISKGROUP data CHECK; -- Like NOREPAIR